chromium/chromium/docs/threading_and_tasks.md

 ```

 Please be SURE your task is reentrant (nestable) and all global variables
-are stable and accessible before before using
+are stable and accessible before using
 CurrentThread::ScopedAllowApplicationTasksInNativeNestedLoop.

 ## APIs for general use